dzhuang/django-galleryfield/docs/source/customize.rst

     ...

-And add the url of the view:
+And add the URL of the view:

 .. snippet:: python
    :filename: my_app/urls.py